ClementTsang/skip-duplicate-actions/README.md

 All of those features help to save time and costs; especially for long-running workflows.
 You can choose any subset of those features.

+---

+This fork bumps the node version and pins some things in tests.

 ## Skip duplicate workflow runs

 If you work with feature branches, then you might see lots of _duplicate workflow runs_.